codesiddhant/Jasmin-Ransomware/README.md

 		 * =>   reply your victims with Decryption Tool and Passsword File  <br>

 <!-- LICENSE -->
+## DISCLAIMER ⚠️ 🚨
+ * Codesiddhant is a Github Page related to Computer Security  and not a site that promotes hacking / cracking / software piracy. <br>
+ * Do not attempt to violate the law with anything contained here.
+If you planned to use the tool for illegal purpose, then please leave this site immediately!
+We will not be responsible for your any illegal actions.
+Neither administration of this tool, the developer of this application, or anyone else affiliated in any way, is going to accept responsibility for your actions. <br>
+ * You shall not misuse this tool to harm someone’s computer.
+However, you may try out these hacks on your own computer at your own risk.
+Simulating Ransomware attack (without permission) on computers that you do not own is illegal. <br>
+ * We believe only in White Hat Hacking.
+On the other hand, we condemn Black Hat Hacking. <br>
+ * **A ransomware attack is considered to be illegal activity aside from capturing your data in the computer, it will demand you to pay a ransom fee.
+Encrypting someone’s data without their written permission is a punishable offense** <br>

 ## License 📝

 Distributed under the MIT License.
 See `LICENSE` for more information.